smartdatalake/datasets/gdelt_v2/README.md

 To download data from GDELT, run the bash script `fetch_data.sh`, with argument the desired date with no dashes.
 For example, to download the data from 1st April, 2019, run the command `./fetch_data.sh 20190401`.
 This will download all .zip files from this day, unzip them and combine them in one big file, named `20190401_raw.txt`.

+To download data inside a date range, run the python script `batch.py`, with arguments the desired start_date & end_date (included).
+For example, to download the data from 1st April, 2019 to 13th April, 2019, run the command `python batch.py 2019-04-01 2019-04-13`.

 To import the data into a [NetworkX](https://networkx.github.io/) graph, run the `extract_data.py` with the same argument.
 For example, to import the data from 1st April, 2019, run the command `python extract_data.py 20190401`.
 This will create two files, a filtered version of the previous raw file named `20190401_filtered.csv` and a gpickle for the Networkx graph named `20190401_graph.gpickle`.

 ## Data description